idec-teams/2024_Evolution_Suisse/docs/project/results.md

 <figure markdown>
 ![Figure_degron_dependency](https://idec-teams.github.io/2024_Evolution_Suisse/img/result figures/Fig1c_wiki.png)
-<figcaption> Phage propagation is not affected by the disruption of the degron.
+<figcaption> Figure 7: Phage propagation is not affected by the disruption of the degron.
 The wildtype degron is: FIADVEP.
 The fold change shows how much the number of phages increased or decreased. </figcaption>
 </figure>

 We were able to show that phage propagation is dependent on both the substrate of the E3 ligase and the E3 ligase itself.
 However, we also observed a very high background phage propagation in our system.
 For our evolution to work, we need to be able to link phage proliferation to degron recognition, so this phage proliferation caused by other factors than the degron interferes with the use of this system for the directed evolution part of this project.
 The next step is to find out why this is happening and how we can modify our system so that it doesn't happen.